 In the words of ancient Chinese teacher and philosopher Confucius, “The beginning of wisdom is to call things by their proper name.”

-If we are to have a rational and sensible conversation around the use cannabis, whether it be recreational or medicinal, the first logical step would be to make sure we are precise in our language and to call things by their correct name.
-That means words like ‘skunk’ should be dropped altogether unless we are talking about the actual skunk strain.
+If we are to have a rational and sensible conversation around the use cannabis, the first logical step would be to make sure we are precise in our language and call things by their correct name.
+That means words like ‘skunk’ should be dropped altogether unless we are talking about the actual Skunk #1 strain.

 A rational approach

-Perhaps the reasons for rising mental health problems associated with cannabis use aren’t quite so simplistic as to be put at the feet of “super-strength skunk”.
+Perhaps the reason for rising mental health problems associated with cannabis use isn’t quite so simplistic as to be put at the feet of “super-strength skunk”.
 Perhaps it is due to far more complicated societal problems such as increasing inequality, the disintegration of communal and familial structures, and the deterioration of health in general?

-Perhaps the lawmakers of the UK would be put in better stead if they focused on scientific papers rather than over-hyped tabloid headlines.
-Perhaps then we could have a rational and productive conversation about reforming our outdated cannabis laws.
+If the lawmakers of the UK would read scientific papers rather than tabloid headlines then we could have a rational and productive conversation about properly reforming our outdated cannabis laws.